-Further guidance on older youth services is in the Older Youth Services policy, Chapter 11: Section 06 Transition Plan for Successful Adulthood.
+The Older Youth Services policy, Chapter 11: Section 06 Transition Plan for Successful Adulthood, provides further guidance on older youth services.

 2. Transitional Plan for Successful Adulthood

 It is the responsibility of DCS to ensure that a Transitional Plan for Successful Adulthood is complete for every youth in foster care 90 days before the youth's 18th birthday.
 The plan is a comprehensive written document personalized for each youth transitioning out of foster care and into adulthood.
 The plan describes the youth exit strategies in supportive relationships, housing transportation, obtaining vital records, money management, education, employment, health care, and daily living.
 The Indiana Department of Child Services ensures that the transitional services plan for successful adulthood is completed within the required timeframe and developed with the youth.
 The transitional plan can be completed during the 30-day visit with the youth or during a youth-driven Child and Family Team meeting.
 Once the transitional plan has been completed, the youth must receive a copy of this plan.